digitalocean/terraform-provider-digitalocean/website/docs/d/image.html.md

 # digitalocean_image

 Get information on an snapshot images.
-The aim of this datasource is to enable you to build droplets based on snapshot names.
+The aim of this datasource is to enable you to build Droplets based on snapshot names.

 An error is triggered if zero or more than one result is returned by the query.